Zymergen: History

 Regulatory filings with the U.S. Securities and Exchange Commission in July revealed that the company had made only $13 million in revenue during 2020, and had lost over $262 million.
-The filings also revealed that the company was struggling to produce Hyaline, and that two of its companies had complained did not mesh with their manufacturing process.
+The filings also revealed that the company was struggling to produce Hyaline, and that two of its companies had complained that it did not work with their manufacturing process.
 When these operational problems became public it resulted in a sharp reduction in market capitalization and shareholder lawsuits were filed shortly after.

-Co-founder Josh Hoffman's resignation as CEO in August 2021 caused Zymergen's stock to plunge.
+In August 2021, the company revealed that Hyaline was not successful with customers, its foldable screen did not have as large of a market as anticipated, and it did not have any sources of revenue that year.
+This disclosure and Hoffman's resignation as CEO that month caused Zymergen's stock to plunge.
 He was replaced by acting CEO Jay Flatley, who is also currently Zymergen's chairman and Illumina, Inc.'s former CEO.
 After Zymergen's stock prices crashed, investor Cathie Wood began buying up its shares, which raised prices again.

 In the wake of these financial issues, the company began restructuring to cut costs, including renegotiating loans, laying off hundreds of employees, and restructuring lease expenses for office space.
-Company founder Jed Dean also departed from the company.
+The company's founder Jed Dean also left the company.
 In November 2021, Zymergen announced that it had abandoned the production of Hyaline, and would be focusing on drug and vaccine development.

-The company's highly publicized difficulties in bringing its projected products to market and has drawn comparisons to other biotechnology companies such as Amyris and Theranos.
+The company's highly publicized difficulties in bringing its projected products to market and financial issues drew comparisons to other biotechnology companies such as Theranos.